 I came along in 1970.
 Things were still difficult because they moved from place to place & probably for lack of income, Gae took me to Iowa to live with her parents.
 By 1974, my dad got a job at the evening newspaper in Memphis, Tennessee.
 I was 3 when we moved there, but I still remember the first time I stepped into our apartment… with my mom.
 My first memory is with her.
 As money came in & with a new city to explore, I remember my mom as fun, funny & very active.
 The couple next door had a daughter my age —we ended up growing up together like siblings— and her mother became Gae’s new best friend.
 They did everything together: joined a bowling league, took us roller skating, went on vacations to Biloxi, took exercise classes at the local community center & had a few spats as best friends can.
 Quite the 1970’s mom, this might have been the happiest time of her life.
 My fondest memories of her are certainly from this decade.

 She encouraged me to learn an instrument, so of course I wanted to play the piano just like her.
-She loved the piano, & it became a focal part of family life.
+Her love of the piano made it a focal part of family life.
 She also encouraged me to read from an early age, & I became the bookworm I am today.
-She even volunteered to shuttle my schoolmates in the station wagon for weekly school activities.
+She even volunteered to shuttle my schoolmates in the Ford station wagon for weekly school activities.
 My father worked night shift, so I rarely saw him & my mom did more than her fair share of raising me.
 She seemed to enjoy it… even taking me to BASIC programming classes in the sixth grade.
 Her encouragement & constant support made me a better person.

 Times soon changed.
 My father earned less as the years went by because the evening newspaper failed to sell, his gambling at the dog track increased & eventually he was laid off the newspaper in 1983 when it closed.
 He turned to dog racing connections in Florida to find temporary work & sent money home to Memphis.
 Eventually he found another newspaper job in Phoenix.
 My mom & I spent Christmas 1984 in Arizona & came home with the idea that we’d soon be moving out there.

 Except for one thing: my dad disappeared.
 Vanished.
 Even the IRS couldn’t find him.
 No doubt my mom was distraught, but she held strong.
-She’d quit working after getting married —as so many women did— so not only did she have to find a way to support the two of us, she also had to navigate the crazy bureaucracy of federal & state aid… plus pay tons of credit card debt left by my dad… all with no child support.
+She’d quit working after getting married —as many women did then— so not only did she have to find a way to support the two of us, she also had to navigate the crazy bureaucracy of federal & state aid… plus pay tons of credit card debt left by my dad.
+All with no child support.
 What happened to my father?
 He’d fallen in love with another woman & abandoned us.
 I only found that out around 2002.
 Although my mom stepped up to the challenge, she never fully recovered from what my father had done.

 Over time, she lost touch with most of her friends.
 She never dated again.
 She left all community programs.
 She argued more & more with her sister.
 Her work relations grew strained.
 I tried suggesting small ways to improve her life but was often met with negativity.
 While I’m not surprised at the effect my dad’s abrupt departure had on her life, I can’t understand how she never, ever got back to that happier version of herself I knew as a child.
 Her true self.